-The 2021 full rate diocesan tuition are as follows:
+In 2023 the Diocesan Tuition Fees, full rate are as follows:

-In 2021, the family discount on Diocesan Tuition Fees rate, will be:
+In 2023, the family discount on Diocesan Tuition Fees, full rate are as follows:

 There is a Resource Fee for secondary students and a similar fee for primary students.
 This fee covers the resources used by the students in accessing their education, including the costs of stationary items as well as specialist materials needed for particular KLA areas.
 Resource costs are set by the Principal in consultation with staff, parents, Parish Priests and the CSO.
 Excursions and Incursions are also an additional expense and must be paid prior to the date of the event.